1fish2/BBQTimer/README.md

 Using [Android Studio](http://developer.android.com/sdk/installing/studio.html) (an awesome tool!).

 ## TODO
+* Deploy to the Play store.
 * Test on various OS versions, screen sizes, and pixel densities.
 * Snapshot widget_preview.png at multiple resolutions.
-* Set up signed, optimized release builds.
-* Set other AndroidManifest.xml values.
-(Search info?)
-* Follow system theme colors?
 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the widget text does.
+* Make MainActivity not prefocus the NumberPicker number.
+* Set other AndroidManifest.xml values.
+(Search info?)
 * Simplify the app's launcher icon.
-* Deploy to the Play store.

-* L10N.
-* Accessibility.
+* Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.
+* Follow system theme colors?

 * Use a font-resizing text view fit long durations into the Activity.
 See [Stack Overflow auto-scale-textview-text-to-fit-within-bounds](http://stackoverflow.com/questions/5033012/auto-scale-textview-text-to-fit-within-bounds/), [Stack Overflow how-to-adjust-text-font-size-to-fit-textview](http://stackoverflow.com/questions/2617266/how-to-adjust-text-font-size-to-fit-textview/), [Stack Overflow how-to-catch-widget-size-changes-on-devices-where-onappwidgetoptionschanged-not](http://stackoverflow.com/questions/17396045/how-to-catch-widget-size-changes-on-devices-where-onappwidgetoptionschanged-not)
 * Use a font-resizing heuristic to fit hours into a minimum width home screen widget without eliding the seconds.
-* When stopped at 00:00, add the time of day to the widget?
-Make the stopwatch text 00:00 small?
-  Switch to the time of day after a few minutes?
+* When stopped at 00:00, add the time of day to the widget? ... after a few minutes?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.
 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.
+* L10N.
+* Accessibility.

 * Unit tests.
 * Add button actions (pause/resume/reset) to the notification area?
-* Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.
-* Reset the timer on boot-up?

 ## Known Issues
 * Due to Android OS bug https://code.google.com/p/android/issues/detail?id=2880 if the clock gets